For autumn syrup

 Thymol is a powerful disinfectant and fungicide that is readily available online or through beekeeping suppliers.
 It is supplied in the form of crystals, somewhat finer than granulated sugar.
 It doesn't dissolve readily in water, but does in alcohol.
 Many references, including the earlier ones, suggest using surgical spirit, also known as "rubbing alcohol".
 I am not a chemist, but I have been told that isopropyl alcohol (also known as isopropanol) is a "cleaner" alcohol that is less likely to leave residues.

-There is much information on the web, with other substances, such as methylated spirits also being advocated.
+There is much information on the internet, with other substances, such as methylated spirits also being advocated.
 A search online will show different strengths and mixtures.
 It seems from the various suggestions that they are all suitable, but when I am dealing with something I have little knowledge of I tend to be cautious.
 For that reason I only use pure isopropyl alcohol.
 It costs a small amount more, but if kept sealed it lasts a long time.

 "By using surgical spirit we can first produce a "stock solution" that is miscible with sugar syrup or honey.